roberthockley/cognigy-escalate-to-amazon-connect/README.md

+# Prerequisites
+Before deploying this Terraform configuration, ensure you have the following installed and configured:

+1. Terraform

+Terraform CLI (recommended version: 1.5+)

+Verify installation:
+terraform version

+Installation instructions are available on the official Terraform website.

+2. AWS CLI
+AWS CLI v2 installed

+Configured with credentials that have permission to create:
+- Amazon Connect resources
+- API Gateway
+- Lambda
+- IAM roles and policies
+- S3 buckets
+- CloudWatch log groups

+Verify configuration:

+aws sts get-caller-identity

+Installation and configuration instructions are available on the official AWS documentation site.

+3. AWS Permissions
+The AWS credentials used must have sufficient permissions to:
+- Create and manage Amazon Connect instances and flows
+- Create Lambda functions and layers
+- Create API Gateway APIs and integrations
+- Create IAM roles and attach policies
+- Create S3 buckets
+- Create CloudWatch log groups

 # Terraform
 Below is a concise inventory list of what the Terraform deployment created.
 This list intentionally omits any ARNs, IDs, names, URLs, or other concrete values — it only lists the services, resources and logical components that were installed and wired together.